 Approximately six to 12 weeks, but patients continue to improve strength and flexibility for up to one year.

-Knee replacement patients are out of bed and moving about in their room on the first day after surgery.
+Knee replacement patients are out of bed and moving about in their room on the day of surgery.

 The duration of physical therapy is based on each patient's rate of progress and needs.